 What a feeling it was to reach the top!

 Then the moment that Fuego erupted WHILE WE WERE ON IT was just something else!
 Everyone was jumping up and down screaming.
 It was a pretty special moment.
-Although the worrier in me couldn’t help having a little panic about getting back in the dark.
+However the worrier in me couldn’t help having a little panic about getting back in the dark.
 So when everyone decided it was time to leave before it got too dark I was a little relieved.

 Getting Back to Camp AKA hiking Acatenango AGAIN